micahstubbs/oracleBI/notes_day_one.md

 prompts
 conditions

-where a prompt is a special kind of filter  that interactivly restricts the result set returned by an analysis; can be used to populate variables.
+where a prompt is a special kind of filter  that interactively restricts the result set returned by an analysis; can be used to populate variables.

 remember - an analysis is just a query